 Are there any living relatives of cryptoclidus?

-Yes, there are relatives of cryptoclidus that are alive today.
+Yes, its relatives are still alive today.
 Turtles and crocodiles are some of the best examples.
 The two reptiles share a common ancestor with plesiosaurs.
 However, you can’t find close relatives.
-All the species, like Cryptoclidus eurymerus, Cryptoclidus oxoniensis, and Cryptoclidus brachypterygius, went extinct millions of years ago.